PeterMortensen/Edit_Overflow/README.md

 ## Wordlist

 The list of word definitions (each entry contains:
 *incorrect term*, *correct term*, and *URL*) is currently part of the program itself.
 It can be exported to HTML and SQL (with a correct header, for direct import into a MySQL database, say, on a standard web hosting platform).

 Some versions of the wordlist have been published ([more complete list][40]):

  * [2019-07-27][135]
  * [2019-03-30][134]

+## History

+Edit Overflow was originally conceived in February 2010 as a way to speed up using a search engine to find the correct spelling of a technology on Wikipedia (e.g. to correct *Javascript* to *JavaScript*) while editing posts on Stack Overflow - a sort of caching so the Internet search would only have to be done once.
+It became cumbersome and time-consuming to do the same searches over and over again (especially on a 3G Internet connection).

+In addition, the reference to the Wikipedia article, for use in edit summaries and adding annotation to the posts, was also needed.

+A countdown timer was also added early to keep the time spent on editing to a reasonable level.

+While the intent was always to have a cross-platform solution, it wasn't until 2019 that the initial Windows desktop application (Windows Forms application written in C#) was supplemented with a web application, prompted by an attempted move to move from Windows to Linux.

 ## Contribute

-Any corrections (even the simplest of spelling mistakes) or constructive critisism is welcome.
+Any corrections (even the simplest of spelling mistakes) or constructive critisism are welcome.

 ### Known problems